charliepark/fat_fingers/README.md

 ### What failing emails does Fat Fingers catch? ###

-It's a moderately-long list, mostly centered around the kinds of email providers that have lots of users (and lots of users prone to typo their email providers' names).
+It's a moderately-long list, mostly centered around the kinds of email providers that have lots of users (and domains that seem to get mis-typed frequently).
 Your 'Yaho's, your 'Hotmali's, your 'Gmial's.
 That sort of thing.

 Also, just about every incorrect permutation of '.cm', '.cmo', 'comn', and all the other invalid TLDs that you think "there's no way someone could *possibly* type that in" (and yet, they do).